oracle/db-sharding/container-based-sharding-deployment/samples/manual-steps/docker-manual-steps/docker-sharded-database-with-system-sharding.md

 ### Delete the shard database from the Sharded Database

-Once you have confirmed that no chunk is present in the shard to be deleted in earlier step, you can use the below command to delete that shard:
+Once you have confirmed that no chunk is present in the shard to be deleted in earlier step, you can use the below command to delete that shard(shard3 in this case):

 ```
 docker exec -it gsm1 python /opt/oracle/scripts/sharding/scripts/main.py  --deleteshard="shard_host=oshard3-0;shard_db=ORCL3CDB;shard_pdb=ORCL3PDB;shard_port=1521;shard_group=shardgroup1"